bluemix-enablement/bmx-setup/00-01-setup-machine/Setup_Windows.md

 5. Accept the default components for installation.
 Click Next.
 6. Create a shortcut.
 Click Next.
 7. Adjust the PATH environment by selecting the option labeled Use Git from the Windows Command Prompt.
 Click Next.
 8. Configure the line ending conversions by selecting Checkout Windows-style, commit Unix-style line endings.
 Click Next.
 9. Select Use MinTTY as the terminal emulator with Git Bash.
 Click Next.
 10. Keep the default extra options Enable file system caching and Enable Git Credential Manager.
 Click Next.
 11. Do not select any experimental options.
 Click Install.
 12. Click Finish.
 13. Open a command prompt and change to C:\Program Files\Git\bin.
-Type git –version
+Type git --version
 14. You should see the response git version 2.11.windows.1

 ## Part 4:  Install cURL
 1. Create a folder named:  C:\curl
 2. Go to http://curl.haxx.se/download.html and download the following the zip file for the Win64 version of cURL:
 Scroll to the Win64-Generic section.
 Locate the latest Win64 ia64 zip version with SSL support.
 Click the version number to start the download.
 3. Save the zip file
 4. Unzip the downloaded zip file.
 Move curl.exe to C:\curl
 5. Go to http://curl.haxx.se/docs/caextract.html  and download the digital certificate file named cacert.pem.
 6. Move cacert.pem to C:\curl.
 Rename the file curl-ca-bundle.crt.
 7. Add C:\curl to the Windows PATH environment variable so the curl command is available from any location at the command prompt.
 8. Verify the installation is complete.
 Open a command prompt and enter curl https://www.google.com.
 The request returns the html in the command window.

 ## Part  5:  Install node.js
 1. Go to https://nodejs.org/en/
 2. There are two versions listed.
 Download the recommend version.
 3. Start the Windows installer package for node-v6.9.2-x64.msi.
 Click Run.
 4. At the Welcome window, click Next.
 5. Accept the end-user license agreement.
 Click Next.
 6. Accept the destination folder.
 Click Next.
 7. Accept any custom setup options.
 Click Next.
 8. Click Install.
 9. Click Finish when notified the installation was successful.
 10. Verify the installation.
 At a command prompt, enter npm version
 11. You should see a JSON object like the following:

 ## Part  6:  Install API Connect

 Use npm to install API Connect.
 1. Open a command prompt.
 Type npm install -g apiconnect.
 This installation takes several minutes to complete.
 You can ignore any warnings about deprecated packages.

 ## Part  7:  Install Docker

 ### For Windows 10
 Install Docker for Windows.
 Follow https://docs.docker.com/docker-for-windows   for specific directions.

 If you have 64 bit Windows 7 or higher, follow these directions to install Docker with Toolbox.